ihmeuw/vivarium_research/docs/source/model_design/intervention.rst

 Vivarium Modeling Strategy
 ++++++++++++++++++++++++++

-This section will go into detail about to represent the intervention technology and the intervention implementation in Vivarium.
+This section will go into detail about how to represent the intervention technology and the intervention implementation in Vivarium.
 It can begin with a high-level summary of just one paragraph, e.g. "The treatment model links anti-hypertensive treatments to an additive